-The Doctor of Business Administration (DBA) is a research degree programme designed for experienced managers.
-It offers an opportunity to take your business and management knowledge and understanding to a higher level and, importantly, to relate it closely to your workplace needs.
-Like the PhD, the DBA offers a doctoral qualification but, in this case, one that is more directly linked to the world of work.
+The Doctor of Business Administration (DBA) is a research course designed for experienced managers.
+It offers an opportunity to take your business and management knowledge and understanding to a higher level and, importantly, to relate it closely to your workplace needs or industry and practice.
+The DBA offers a doctoral qualification that is more directly linked to the world of work.

-You will be accompanied and supported on your research journey by a panel of 2 to 3 supervisors including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as a Co-supervisor/Associate supervisor.
+You will be accompanied and supported on your research journey by a supervisory panel including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as Associate supervisor(s).
 Regular interaction and communication with the supervisors occurs during the research journey to provide appropriate academic support, monitor progress and performance, and ensure appropriate outcomes.
-Where it is not feasible to have regular face-to-face interaction, other means of communication through video conferencing will be facilitated.
-Contact will also be encouraged with other research degree candidates through online discussion forums, workshops and interactive webinars among others.
+Contact will also be encouraged with other research degree candidates through online discussion forums and interactive webinars among others.

-The course will normally be completed in 3 to 6 years.
+The course will normally be completed in 3 years (full-time) to 6 years (part-time).
 In extenuating circumstances, AIB may consider grounds for extension beyond 7 years.
 See Higher Degrees by Research Policy and Higher Degrees by Research Procedure for details.

 What qualifications do I need to be accepted?

-For all admission requirements, please see Course Details.
+English language requirements must be met.
+For all admission requirements, please review the DBA Course Brief.

 How much will it cost?

 Please note, AIB is an approved FEE-HELP provider.
 Please see the Study Assist website to check eligibility for Commonwealth Fee-HELP Assistance.
 For current course fees for the DBA, please click here.
 AIB is a member of a Tuition Assurance Scheme for the protection of student fees.

 AIB is not a CRICOS-registered provider and is unable to enrol Student Visa holders.